moorexa/micro/readme.md

 Moorexa is an expressive Open-Source PHP MVC Framework with an underlining nature for simplicity and flexibility.
 It produces a stable, secure system, easier to scale, maintain and document;

+With Moorexa, you get more room to be creative, with a powerful CLI manager and so much more.

+## Why Moorexa

+It produces speed , less dependencies, flexibility, simplicity, quick and easy configuration, simplified MVC architecture, caching, clean codes, more options, functional or object oriented programming, and so much more.

 ## The framework,
 1. Defines an elegant Model View Controller (MVC) system
 2. Encourages freedom, creativity, simplicity, and speed